Last Updated on July 23, 2021 by Lawrence Berezin

 Is Jack’s pickup truck a commercial or a passenger vehicle?

-Jack, a great friend of New York Parking Ticket, recently posted a very thoughtful comment on Larry’s Blog about a challenge he faced parking his pick up truck overnight in a residential neighborhood.
+Jack recently posted a thoughtful comment on Larry’s Blog.
+His challenge was parking his pickup truck overnight in a residential neighborhood.
 (Can you feel Jack’s pain?).
-The problem was that Jack’s pickup truck:
+That is to say, Jack’s pickup truck:

 - Weighed in excess of 5,500 pounds

 - Was unaltered

 Meantime, Jack argued that his pick-up truck was not altered, and therefore, was not a commercial vehicle pursuant to the NYC Rules.

 On the other hand, the parking ticket warrior who issued the ticket for “overnight parking” replied that if a vehicle bears commercial plates, it is a commercial vehicle (and cannot park overnight on a residential street).

 It is essential to separate the New York City Traffic Rules from the New York State Department of Motor Vehicle regulations for registering a pickup truck.
 I’ll summarize, In order for a pickup truck to qualify as a commercial vehicle under the NYC Traffic Rules: